sanjoy/playingwithpointers.com/_posts/2014-9-7-optimizations-and-the-jmm.markdown

 exercise to try to prove legality (or illegality, in case of this post) of certain transforms from scratch.
 This blog post tries to show how some re-orderings (that may be done in as part of optimizing a Java program for performance) that intuitively seem illegal are, in fact, illegal, by deriving that illegality from directly the JMM spec.
 I've assumed passing familiarity with the Java Memory Model, but I've also tried to give references to the actual memory model specification wherever appropriate.

 [^cookbook]: see the "The JSR-133 Cookbook for Compiler Writers" by Doug Lea et. al. <http://gee.cs.oswego.edu/dl/jmm/cookbook.html>

+[^jvmls]: See "The Java Language Specification"

 [^nomem]: unfortunately, unlike Java the programming language, Java
     bytecodes don't have a defined memory model.
 In practice this